mapattacker/cheatsheets/ubuntu.md

     * install NIUBI partition editor
     * right click C:// > Resize/Move Volume > drag right in GUI
     * click Apply icon
+ 8. Increase Ubuntu Disk Space
+    * Go to Windows > Disk Management > Shrink Volume > resulting free space will be parked under "unallocated space"
+    * Disk partition management in Ubuntu requires GParted, but can only be done when Ubuntu is not active.
+Therefore, install GParted in [USB](https://gparted.org/liveusb.php) > try "GNU/Linux Method D: Manual - Overwrite"
+    * Go to BIOS > Boot USB (GParted)
+    * To merge unallocated partition to Ubuntu partition, the two partitions will need to align side by side
+    * Open GParted > Click on partition on the right of unallocated space > move resize > drag the partition to the left without changing its size > the unallocated space will be shifted right. [more](https://askubuntu.com/questions/641713/cannot-move-unallocated-space)
+    * Do this till it is beside the Ubuntu parition > move resize Ubuntu partition > expand the partition to fill up the unallocated space
+    * Click "tick" icon to activate the partitioning steps you indicated earlier
+    * Close system > boot ubuntu

 Resources: